James Hunter (basketball)

-James Paton Hunter (born 19 June 1991) is an Australian-New Zealand basketball player for the Maitland Mustangs of the NBL1 East.
+James Paton Hunter (born 19 June 1991) is an Australian-New Zealand basketball player for the Sutherland Sharks of the NBL1 East.

 Early life

 Hunter was born in Nowra, New South Wales, but spent much of his childhood living with his grandmother in Taumarunui, New Zealand.
 He subsequently obtained a New Zealand passport as a teenager.

 For high school, Hunter attended Cranbrook School in the eastern suburbs of Sydney, where he was selected to represent Australia as part of the Australian Schoolboys' basketball team which traveled to the United States to compete in tournaments throughout North Carolina over a two-week period.
 He was also selected for the NSW Schoolboys State team and competed in the School Sport Australia Basketball Championship.
 Hunter also played rugby during his time at Cranbrook.

 Between 2009 and 2011, Hunter also played in the Waratah League for the Sydney Comets.

 College career

 Hunter's first college stint in the United States was at Gillette College.
 After redshirting the 2010–11 season, he averaged 13.0 points and 6.8 rebounds in his lone season for Gillette in 2011–12.
 He transferred to Washington State in 2012 and played just 18 games in two seasons.
 For the 2014–15 season, he transferred to South Dakota and averaged 5.8 points and 3.5 rebounds in 32 games.